 Topstitch the Striped Pocket Pieces

-Topstitch 1/8" from the top edge of the pocket, then topstitch 1/8" on each side of the stripe seams.
-You may want to pin the layers together while sewing to prevent the layers from shifting.
+Topstitch 1/8 inch from the top edge of the pocket.
+Then, topstitch 1/8 inch on each side of the stripe seams.
+You might want to pin the layers together while sewing to prevent the layers from shifting.

 Place and Sew the Outside Pockets

-If you didn't attach the interfacing to the main piece of the bag before cutting, do that now.
+If you didn't attach the interfacing to the main bag fabric before cutting, do that now.

-Measure and mark 5 1/2" from each 20" end of the strip of fabric.
-Place the top-stitched edge of each pocket along the markings and pin the pocket sections in place.
+Measure and mark 5 1/2 inches from each 20-inch end of the strip of fabric.
+Place the topstitched edge of each pocket along the markings, and pin the pocket sections in place.

-Sew the bottom each pocket section to the main part of the bag piece, stitching 1/8" from the edge so it matches the other topstitching.
+Sew the bottom of each pocket section to the main part of the bag, stitching 1/8 inch from the edge so it matches the other topstitching.

-Baste the side edges of the pockets to the main part of the bag, sewing about 1/8" from the edge.
-You can also sew around the entire main bag piece to finish prevent fraying.
+Baste the side edges of the pockets to the main part of the bag, sewing about 1/8 inch from the edge.
+You can also sew around the entire main bag piece to prevent fraying.

 Attach the Handles

-Without twisting the cotton webbing, bring the two ends of the strap to the center fold line on the opposide side of the bag, again on the 5" markings.
-You can either butt the ends of the strap together or overlap them by about 1".
+Without twisting the cotton webbing, bring the two ends of the strap to the center fold line on the opposite side of the bag, again on the 5-inch markings.
+You can either butt the ends of the strap together or overlap them by about 1 inch.

-Sew along the edge of the straps, stopping and pivoting 2 1/2" from each end.
-At the ends, you may want to back stitch across the strap for added strength.
+Sew along the edge of the strap, stopping and pivoting 2 1/2 inches from each end.
+At the ends, you can backstitch across the strap for added strength.

 Sew the Outside of the Bag